Herzogenaurach

 Herzogenaurach ([hɛʁtsoːɡn̩ˈʔaʊʁax]; Herziaura) is a town in the district of Erlangen-Höchstadt, in Bavaria, Germany.
-It is best known for being the home of the major international sporting goods companies Adidas and Puma, as well as the large car parts manufacturer Schaeffler Group.
+The name is a compound of "Herzog" meaning duke and the Aurach River that flows through the town.
+It is home to two major international sporting goods companies, Adidas and Puma, and the Schaeffler Group, a car parts manufacturer.

 Geography

 Herzogenaurach is situated in the Middle Franconia area of Bavaria, 23 km northwest of Nuremberg.
-The town is located on the Aurach river, a tributary of the Regnitz river.
+The town is located on the Aurach River, a tributary of the Regnitz River.

 History

 Herzogenaurach was first mentioned in a document from 1002 under the name of Uraha when Holy Roman Emperor Henry II granted the town to the Prince-Bishopric of Bamberg.

+In 1948, when Adolf Dassler and Rudolf Dassler left their jointly owned shoe company each to make one of their own, the town was called "the town of bent necks"—people looked down to see which shoes strangers wore.

 Economy

 Herzogenaurach has gained global fame as the birthplace of two giant sporting goods companies: Adidas and Puma, each founded respectively by brothers Adolf Dassler and Rudolf Dassler, after an acrimonious familial split in 1948.
 Operating since the 1960s, both companies' headquarters are still located in the town, originally on opposite sides of the Aurach River, and brand loyalty was sharply divided as well.
 For many years, Adidas and Puma workers would not associate with each other, and even when Adolf and Rudi died, they were buried in opposite ends of the town's cemetery.
 These differences have cleared up over the years.

-Also the headquarters of Schaeffler Group are located in Herzogenaurach.
+The headquarters of Schaeffler Group, a manufacturer of car parts, is also located in Herzogenaurach.

 Sport

-Even the town's two football clubs were divided by the Adidas/Puma split: ASV Herzogenaurach was supported by Adidas, while FC Herzogenaurach endorsed Puma's footwear.
-Both clubs still play at amateur level.
+In keeping with the traditional social divide between supporters of Adolf Dassler and of Rudolf Dassler, the town's two football clubs were divided by the Adidas/Puma split: ASV Herzogenaurach was supported by Adidas, while FC Herzogenaurach endorsed Puma's footwear.
+Both clubs still play at the amateur level.

-The Argentina national football team were based in Herzogenaurach for the 2006 FIFA World Cup.
+The Argentina national football team was based in Herzogenaurach for the 2006 FIFA World Cup.

 Néstor De la Torre, Mexico's Director of National Teams, said the Mexico national football team (Selección de fútbol de México) would gather for 12 days in the city, its last stop before heading to South Africa for the 2010 World Cup.

+The German national football team stayed at the Adidas Home Ground, both in preparation for the European Championship in 2021 and during the European Championship in 2024.